 I've added a chart below for all of the pertinent measurements involved in a 32" bust for size grading, compiled over the years from dozens of sources.
 These are the measurements I work off of for my designs.

 You can compare these measurements to the schematic and see that the neck opening, neck depth, sleeve length, etc are all pretty close.
 The wrist, however is 5.5" on the chart and closer to 7.5" on the schematic.
 I always add a couple inches to the wrist circumference if I'm going to add a ribbed cuff.
 With my hand-knits I'm particular about dragging sleeves for wear and tear purposes.
 Again, this is something that will depend on your preference, the aesthetic you're going for and the sleeve style you're creating.

 I have a file available for download that includes all size grading for women using various formats such as the bust measurement used in the example ranging from sizes 31 to 56, sizes as XS to Plus, and juniors sized as 3 to 17.
-This file is available for purchase HERE.
+This and all of my standards are available for purchase HERE.
 Use these foundation measurements as a tool and adjust your ease and length accordingly to the look and feel you want in your finished garments.

 Now, what's the next step?
 Back to gauge and stitches.
 It always goes back to gauge and stitches, doesn't it??
 The next installment will be short and sweet.
 I will briefly cover how to translate all of those measurements into stitch and row counts, making adjustments depending on stitch patterns, and simple ways to work stitch patterns in to an ever-changing landscape.

 Below are pieces I designed using the basic construction as in today's example - simple construction, drop shoulders with little or no shaping, lovely results.
 Small differences is ease, necklines, and length paired with a wide variety of yarns and stitches create a group where no two look remotely similar.
 They sky really is the limit.